jkknibbe99/367-Term-Project/README.md

 ## Summary
 This Project was created using a combination of Blender and Three.js.\
 Blender was used to create the boat model, as well as the island terrain.
-The island terrain specifically used the TXA ANT Landscape addon to create randomly generated terrain and textures.
+The island terrain specifically used the TXA ANT Landscape addon to create noise generated terrain and textures.
 All these models were then exported as gltf's and imported into the Three.js script using a GLTFLoader module.\
 The water, sky, and sun were created using Three.js shaders and waternormals.\
 The UI was created using basic HTML and CSS.